 We expect to work with some of the same project developers and brokers.

-The CRC is different from carbon offsets in a number of ways.
+The NRT is different from carbon offsets in a number of ways.

-- The first CRCs will come from soil carbon sequestration in US croplands, an area which has not been successfully served by carbon markets to date.
+- The first NRTs will come from soil carbon removal in US croplands, an area which has not been successfully served by carbon markets to date.

 - A tonne is a tonne is a tonne.
-Each CRC represents one metric tonne of CO2 removed, and will always sell for one NORI token.
+Each NRT represents one metric tonne of NRT removed, and will always sell for one NORI token or a combination of cash and a token.
 CO2 removed from one part of the atmosphere by one process is the same as removing CO2 from a different location by a different process.

 - The NORI token sets a universal price on taking carbon out of the atmosphere, and does not reward individual projects based on co-benefits.

 - When carbon offsets sell more than once they lose their underlying value.
-CRCs are immediately retired when they are purchased for the first time by a buyer.
+NRTs are immediately retired when they are purchased for the first time by a buyer.

-Our revenue model is designed to maximize CRC sales.
+Our revenue model is designed to maximize NRT sales.

 Unlike traditional registries which make money from project listings and consulting fees for developing new methodologies, Nori earns revenue from transaction fees when CRCs are retired.
 This means that our design and profit motivations are aligned with maximizing the amount of carbon removed from the atmosphere.